-Perfect for your Taco Tuesday or any night of the week!
+Cumin Lime Roast Pork Tacos with Salsa Verde are packed with flavor and perfect for your Taco Tuesday or any other night of the week!

 Few foods in our culture have become synonymous with a day of the week as in “Taco Tuesday.”
 These cumin and lime-marinated pork tacos with salsa verde (green salsa) are easy to prepare.

 As a personal chef, I’ve often been amazed at how many people are either allergic to or are unable to tolerate tomatoes for a number of reasons.
 If you’re sensitive to tomatoes, this salsa made with tomatillos is a great alternative.

 What are tomatillos?

 Both tomatoes and tomatillos are in the nightshade family and although tomatillos look like small green tomatoes, they are different.
 They have a thin, papery husk surrounding them that adheres because of a sticky film.
 Before roasting, remove the husk and rinse the film off under running water.